MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 Microsoft 365 Copilot is compliant with existing privacy, security, and compliance commitments to Microsoft 365 commercial customers, including the General Data Protection Regulation (GDPR) and European Union (EU) Data Boundary.
 Microsoft 365 Copilot presents only data that each individual can access using the same underlying controls for data access used in other Microsoft 365 services.
 For more info, see Microsoft [privacy policy and service documentation](https://privacy.microsoft.com/) and [commitment to responsible AI](https://www.microsoft.com/ai/responsible-ai).

-To learn more as a developer of Copilot extensibility solutions, see [data, Privacy, and Security considerations of extending Microsoft 365 Copilot](./data-privacy-security.md)
+To learn more as a developer of Copilot extensibility solutions, see [Data, Privacy, and Security considerations of extending Microsoft 365 Copilot](./data-privacy-security.md)